mambawopieman/notes/README.md

 4. Join online communities: There are many online forums, social media groups, chatrooms,etc. where programmers can discuss new techniques, share code snippets, ask questions, or just chat about what they're working on.
 By participating in these communities,you can stay connected to the industry and learn new skills.
 5. Practice programming challenges: Solving programming puzzles and challenges can improve your problem-solving skills and helpyou learn effective coding techniques.
 Sites like LeetCode, HackerRank, Project Euler, Codeforces, provide a variety of challenges in different programming domains.
 6. Keep up to date with technology news: Subscribe to tech blogs and newsletters to get the most recent updates on new products, services, tools, trends, events, research, company news, job opportunities, interviews, tips, tricks, tutorials, case studies, success stories, product reviews, technology trends etc related your industry.

+# 2024-01-26
+- Today's programming wisdom: "Code is read far more often than it's written.
+Optimize for clarity and maintainability rather than cleverness or brevity."

+In simpler terms, when you're writing code, remember that future-you and other developers will likely spend much more time reading and understanding this code than the time you spent initially writing it.
+Therefore, prioritize making your code easy to understand and easy to modify over crafting complex, hard-to-read solutions, even if they seem impressive or concise at first glance.
+This approach reduces bugs, enhances collaboration, and speeds up development in the long run.